HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ## Core Web Vitals Summary

-Core Web Vitals are Google’s key performance metrics that measure how fast, responsive, and visually stable a webpage feels to real users.
-These include Largest Contentful Paint (LCP), which indicates when a page’s main content becomes visible and the page first feels useful; Interaction to Next Paint (INP), which reflects how responsive the page is to user input; and Cumulative Layout Shift (CLS), which measures how often unexpected layout changes occur during a page’s lifetime.
+Core Web Vitals are Google's key performance metrics that measure how fast, responsive, and visually stable a webpage feels to real users.
+These include Largest Contentful Paint (LCP), which indicates when a page's main content becomes visible and the page first feels useful; Interaction to Next Paint (INP), which reflects how responsive the page is to user input; and Cumulative Layout Shift (CLS), which measures how often unexpected layout changes occur during a page's lifetime.
 The following sections examine how Core Web Vitals have evolved over time across mobile and desktop.

 {{ figure_markup(
   image="good-core-web-vitals-devices-years.png",